sjg20/u-boot-concept/doc/usage/bootflow.rst

     is happening during scanning.
 Use it with the `-b` flag to see which bootdev and bootflows are being tried.

+The optional argument specifies a particular bootdev to scan.
+This can either be the name of a bootdev or its sequence number (both shown with `bootdev list`).
+Alternatively a convenience label can be used, like `mmc0`, which is the type of device and an optional sequence number.
+Specifically, the label is the uclass of the bootdev's parent followed by the sequence number of that parent.
+Sequence numbers are typically set by aliases, so if you have 'mmc0' in your devicetree alias section, then `mmc0` refers to the bootdev attached to that device.

 bootflow list
 ~~~~~~~~~~~~~